Do you want to add dark mode to your WordPress admin dashboard?

 To change the admin color scheme, go to Users » Profile and then choose any of the options under Admin Color Scheme.

 We hope this tutorial helped you learn how to add dark mode to your WordPress admin dashboard.
-You may also want to see our guide on how to create a landing page in WordPress, or see our expert pick of the must have WordPress plugins.
+You may also want to see our expert picks of the best WordPress admin dashboard plugins and our guide on how to deactivate all plugins when wp-admin is not accessible.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.